nottrobin/robinwinslow.uk/_posts/2020-11-14-publish-early-publish-often.md

 As I [mentioned yesterday](/2020/11/13/i-am-a-blogger/), I'm currently trying to revive my blog.
 I'm going to do this by setting the bar for publishing content very low for myself, and hoping to publish daily.
 At least for a while.

 I'm not going to spend a long time on editing, or let myself expect too much of my posts.
-I'm just going to do what I can, what comes to the top of my head.
+I'm just going to do what I can.

-This will be my second post in 2 days.
+This is my second post in 2 days.
 So far so good, I guess.

 Let's see how it goes from here.